-The original purpose of this web site was to have a place in which the history of trans people in Ottawa could be told.
-As I expected this to be an ongoing project, with additions and amendments being added as new information became available, I decided to expand the focus of the site to include stories “from and for transgender Ottawa”.
+This site was created in 2017 to record the history of trans people in Ottawa.
+As I expected this to be an ongoing project, with additions and amendments being added as new information became available, I decided to add material to the site which I thought might be of interest to trans people and their supporters.

-As for my bio, my name is Tara Sypniewski.
-I’m a trans woman who was involved in the nascent Ottawa trans community of the early to mid 80s, was a founding member of Gender Mosaic and its second president.
+As for my biography, my name is Tara Sypniewski.
+I was part of the nascent Ottawa trans community of the early to mid 80s, was a founding member of Gender Mosaic (GM) and its second president.
+I founded the GM newsletter Notes from the Underground and was editor and frequent contributor for four years.
 From 1998 to 2003, I published a ‘zine called Triple Echo, which incidentally was the original name of this web site.